 - g) Accreditation will be revoked at the end of the 36-month period following notification if the program's NCE pass rate does not meet or exceed the COA pass rate requirement.
 The COA will approve exceptions to the 36-month deadline only for valid reasons.
-An aggressive plan that demonstrates progression toward improving pass rates within a stated time frame could be considered a valid reason for extending accreditation for an additional year. - h) Adverse accreditation decisions will be subject to reconsideration and appeal according to the COA's policies. - i) If a program being monitored is not able to achieve two consecutive years out of six years at or above the COA pass rate requirement, the COA may determine the program to be unstable and may initiate further action. - c.
+An aggressive plan that demonstrates progression toward improving pass rates within a stated time frame could be considered a valid reason for extending accreditation for an additional year.
+Official, written requests for exceptions to the 36-month deadline must be submitted prior to the COA meeting at which the program is scheduled for review of any areas of partial- or non-compliance. - h) Adverse accreditation decisions will be subject to reconsideration and appeal according to the COA's policies. - i) If a program being monitored is not able to achieve two consecutive years out of six years at or above the COA pass rate requirement, the COA may determine the program to be unstable and may initiate further action. - c.
 Reserve the right to modify and/or accelerate the timeline for an adverse accreditation decision.

-Rev. 07/01/20; 01/19/19; 01/21/16
+Revised: 10/09/20; 07/01/20; 01/19/19; 01/21/16